Tex Avery: "Termite Terrace"

 Avery stopped using Beans following Gold Diggers of '49, but continued using Porky as a star character.
 According to Michael Barrier, Beans was more of a straight man.
 However, Porky had to be redesigned again.
 The early Porky was decidedly "piglike" in appearance.
 In Michael Barrier's description, Porky was very fat, had small eyes, a large snout, and pronounced jowls.
 He was like a porcine version of Roscoe Arbuckle.
-Starting with Porky the Rainmaker (1936), his fourth animated short starring Porky, Avery introduced a cuter version of Porky.
+Starting with Porky the Rain-Maker (1936), his fourth animated short starring Porky, Avery introduced a cuter version of Porky.
 The new design gave Porky more prominent eyes and a smaller snout.
 The jowls were replaced by chubby cheeks.
 Porky's body now had a rounder shape; its defining trait was not fatness, but softness.
 Barrier notes that the new design by Avery departed from the "Disneyish" realism in the previous drawing style.
 Porky became a less realistic pig and looked more like a cartoon character.